scikit-learn-contrib/metric-learn/doc/contrib/contributing.rst

 Metric-learn is somewhat selective when it comes to adding new algorithms, and the best way to contribute and to help the project is to start working on known issues.
-See Issues for New Contributors to get started.

 In case you experience issues using this package, do not hesitate to submit a ticket to the `GitHub issue tracker